Tony Levy and his family are big fans of Riu Hotels & Resorts, a Spanish chain of all-inclusive properties with locations in the Caribbean and Mexico.

 Interesting.
 But Expedia wouldn’t allow Levy’s daughter to make a seven-day reservation online, according to him.
 So is this somehow Expedia’s fault?

 I’m not so sure.
 If you’re working the front desk of the hotel, you have a certain amount of flexibility when it comes to the type of rates you charge your walk-up guests.
 Levy has seen it before, and he believes the staff in Puerto Vallarta was just trying to please their revenue manager instead of their guests.
 He might be right.
+(Here’s a story about a traveler who got sick at his hotel in Puerto Vallarta.)

 But what makes this a borderline case — perhaps even an unsolvable one — is that Riu did nothing wrong.
 It can charge whatever rate guests are willing to pay.
 Levy shouldn’t have assumed that the hotel would match his Expedia rate, particularly if it was part of a package.
 Such are the perils of DIY travel.